How To Build a Peer-to-Peer Lending Business Platform

 - Understand what was missed at the time of development, and quickly add the missing features, elements or instructions;

-- Get feedback from users and understand what needs to be improved so that the platform becomes more convenient and understandable.
+- Get feedback from users and understand what needs to be improved to make the platform more convenient and understandable.

 Cost Analysis For Starting A P2p Lending Platform

-The total cost of developing a P2P money lending app depends on a number of factors, such as the overall complexity of the solution, the features required, the tech stack, the hourly rate of the developers, the composition of the team, etc.
+The total cost of developing a P2P money lending app depends on some factors, such as the overall complexity of the solution, the features required, the tech stack, the developers' hourly rate, the team's composition, etc.

-On average, p2p lending platform development requires about 2200 development hours, which corresponds to a budget of about $110,000.
+On average, p2p lending platform development requires about 2200 development hours, starting from $100,000.

 P2P lending is regulated by the Financial Conduct Authority (FCA).
 The authorized capital is £ 50,000.

 Terms, interest rates, marketing materials and information on the website must be completely transparent and not mislead the client.
 It is also necessary to clearly identify all the risks to the client.
 P2P platform investors can contact the financial ombudsman service to handle complaints.
 Borrowers are entitled to a cool-down period within 14 days of taking out a loan.
-During this period, they may refuse to pay the penalty/fee credit.
+They may refuse to pay the penalty/fee credit during this period.

 Be aware of the exceptions: P2P platforms that operate on a tip or donation model do not require authorization from the FCA.